Top 8 Questions to Ask Private Event DJs

-This is important if you are curious about the mixing style and technical chops of your DJ (a la Question #1 regarding style).
+This is important if you are curious about the mixing style and technical chops of your DJ (a la Question #1 above regarding style).
 A professional DJ should be able to offer you examples of their mixing style.
-The mixes or demos do not have to be fancy either, just something for you to hear as evidence that this guy is confident enough in his craft that he has published content online.
+The mixes or demos do not have to be fancy either, just something for you to hear as evidence that this guy is confident enough in his craft that he has mixes he can share with you.

-These eight questions cover the important aspects of booking a wedding DJ.
-Still though, like any job interview, you may find someone who is a home run on paper, but just not a good fit in person.
+These eight questions cover the important aspects of booking a DJ.
+Still though, like any job interview, you may find someone who is a home run on paper, but just not a good fit when you meet.
 Guess what?
-That is totally okay and you will move on to the next DJ who will be a better fit.
+That is totally okay and you will move on to the next DJ who may be a much better fit.
 Sometimes, I will tell a client that I may not be a good fit for them and will refer a few DJs I know.
 For example, I am not a good fit for you if you want your DJ to get out on the dancefloor as he facilitates back-to-back line dances or a bunch of wedding games with props.
 It is your night and you are entitled to have whatever type of entertainment you want.
-To get what you want, make sure to ask these eight questions to determine if the vendor will be the best fit for you.
+To get what you want, make sure to ask these questions to determine if the vendor will be the best fit for you.